Fatumayattani/savichain_lisk/README.md

 ### 1. **Decentralized Skill Validation**
    - Users can create and store digital portfolios containing verified skills, experience, certifications, and achievements.
 Each skill is validated by credible entities, providing confidence in the authenticity of the information.
+### 2. **Smart Contract-Based Verification**
+   - Using smart contracts, the platform ensures that the validation process is transparent and automated.
+This reduces the chance of fraud and makes the verification process more efficient for both job seekers and employers.